 - Adenocarcinomas

 - Paget's disease

 - Sarcomas

-- Verrucous carcinomas
+- · Verrucous carcinoma

-- Basal cell carcinomas
+- · Basal cell carcinoma

 What should I look for?

 Early diagnosis of vulvar cancer leads to less complicated treatment and the best outcome.
 Examining your vulva regularly may help you discover abnormal changes early, which will allow early treatment & the best outcome.
 Women should examine their vulva using a mirror, looking for changes in skin color, texture, or causes of irritation.
 Any change should be reported to your health care provider.